qmk/qmk_firmware/docs/feature_debounce_type.md

 ```
 The time it takes for the switch to settle might vary with switch type, age, and even pressing technique.

-If the device chooses not to mitigate contact bounce, then often actions that happen when the switch is pressed are repeated
+If the device chooses not to mitigate contact bounce, then actions that happen when the switch is pressed may erroneously be repeated multiple times.
-multiple times.

 There are many ways to handle contact bounce ("Debouncing").
-Some include employing additional hardware, for example an RC filter,
-while there are various ways to do debouncing in software too, often called debounce algorithms.
-This page discusses software
-debouncing methods available in QMK.
+Some include employing additional hardware — for example, an RC filter — while there are various ways to do debouncing in software too, often called *debounce algorithms*.
+This page discusses software debouncing methods available in QMK.

-While technically not considered contact bounce/contact chatter, some switch technologies are susceptible to noise, meaning,
-while the key is not changing state, sometimes short random 0->1 or 1->0 transitions might be read by the digital circuit, for example:
+While technically not considered contact bounce/contact chatter, some switch technologies are susceptible to noise, meaning that while the key is not changing state, sometimes short random 0->1 or 1->0 transitions might be read by the digital circuit, for example:
 ```
                   +-+
                   | |